dashpradeep99/docker-complete-tutorial/6-networking.md

 64 bytes from 10.10.10.3: seq=1 ttl=64 time=1.106 ms
 64 bytes from 10.10.10.3: seq=2 ttl=64 time=1.042 ms
 ```

-All TCP/UDP ports are open on an overlay network.
+**Step 4 :** All TCP/UDP ports are open on an overlay network.
 There is no need to do any host-port mapping to expose these ports to the other containers on the same network.

 Let's test a TCP connection between container1 and container2.

 On **node-2**, grab the `10.10.10.X` IP addresss: